Recycling is the law.

 Everyone must recycle: residents, businesses, institutions, schools, everyone.
 Above is a List of What is Acceptable (PDF) in Middletown’s curbside recycling program.
 This is uniform, whether you have the City Sanitation District or private collection.

-Recycling is picked up every other week on the same day as trash.
+In the City Sanitation District, recycling is picked up every other week on the same day as trash.
+The calendar for pick up is as follows:

 If you live or have a business outside of the Sanitation District, here is a list of Private Trash Haulers (PDF).
 Most residences have recycling carts on wheels (65 or 95 gallon) for single stream recycling.
 Single Stream Recycling means the paper recyclables and container recyclables are mixed together.
 By recycling you can reduce your trash to help protect the environment and save the City money.